United Synagogue Youth: USY Summer Experience

 USY's trips to Israel, USY Israel Pilgrimage, consist of an optional week in Poland or Eastern Europe followed by a month in Israel, learning about Jewish communities and the Shoah (Holocaust).
 Pilgrimage trips visit every major city and region, including Jerusalem, Tel Aviv, Haifa, Tiberias, Beersheba, and Eilat.
 In addition to city life, the program incorporates many hiking opportunities and outdoor experiences, in areas including the Golan Heights, the Jordan River, the Galilee the Mediterranean Sea, Masada, the Dead Sea, the Negev, the Red Sea, and archaeological digs of ancient Jewish civilization, all led by professional tour guides.
 Another option for Israel Pilgrimage is L'Takayn Olam, a program that blends social action and volunteering with sightseeing.

 USY also partners with the DREAM Project for DREAM USY, a two-week social action trip in the Dominican Republic.

 International Convention

 USY's International Convention, commonly referred to as IC, is the largest gathering of Conservative Jewish teens.

 Held annually the last full week in December, the convention moves to a different North American city each year and convenes hundreds of Jewish teens for five days of celebration, friendship, Jewish learning, and giving back to the local community.

 The location changes from year to year, covering several USY regions over a period of a few years.

 The 2016 International Convention was held in Dallas, Texas (SWUSY Region) on December 25–29, 2016.
 During the week of the Convention, USYers participated in community service, leadership, religious, educational, cultural, and social programming.
 The 2017 International Convention was held in Chicago, Illinois.
 The 2019 International Convention took place in Ontario, California.
-The 2021 International Convention will be held in Washington DC.